jay-ramani/Video-Tagger/README.md

 --------------
 A Python script to tag video files with metadata.
 Currently, only title tagging of .mkv (Matroska format) files is supported.

+Note: Use a Python 3.6 environment or above to execute the script.

 External Tools Used
 -------------------
+Obviously, Python (available at https://www.python.org) is used to interpret the script itself.
 The probing and tagging code uses external tools (ffprobe and mkvpropedit). 'ffprobe' is used to probe the currently set metadata (only title for now), and if any different from the title to be set at hand, invoke 'mkvpropedit' to set so.

 Where to Download the External Tools From
 -----------------------------------------